 Bottom Line

-The HOKA Speedgoat 6 is a good choice when it comes to support, traction and weight savings, placing it on both our best trail running shoes guide and best hiking shoes for men guide.
-CleverHiker Editor Ian Krammer hiked 500+ miles and more than 100 peaks in the Colorado Rockies in the Speedgoat 6, where they kept him feeling fresh and light day after day.
+The HOKA Speedgoat 7 is a good choice for support, traction, and weight savings, placing it on both our best trail running shoes guide and best hiking shoes for men guide.
+While the Speedgoat 6 got a major overhaul, the 7s remained mostly the same, with some slight tweaks.

 Quick Specs